 Group Tour Operator and DMC for Lancashire

-Best of Brass – ‘The Greatest Free Show on Earth’ – NEW & IMPROVED ITINERARY
+Best of Brass – ‘The Greatest Free Show on Earth’

-Enjoy the ‘Best of Brass’ on this new group tour.
+Enjoy the ‘Best of Brass’ on this group tour.
 Every year, on the afternoon and evening of Whit Friday, the Saddleworth and District Whit Friday Brass Band Contest take place to the delight of the crowds that gather to watch.
 Held annually since 1884, it is often described as ‘the greatest free show on earth’.
 Hundreds of brass bands participate in contests held in the open air at the 11 participating picturesque moorland villages and towns, including the village of Delph which holds the Delph Whit Friday Band Contest.
 On this trip you also have the opportunity to explore the golden age of steam on the East Lancashire Railway before returning home.

 Dates